jharwell/rcsw/docs/src/modules/er/index.rst

    ..
 TIP:: Not all ER plugins use both ``RCSW_ER_MODID`` and
             ``RCSW_ER_MODNAME``; see documentation for relevant plugins for details.
-Still, it's generally good practice to always define both to make your code more robust.
+Still, it's generally good practice to always define both to make your code more robust and compatible with any RCSW ER plugin.

    For example, in ``src/ds/rbuffer.c`` we have something like this near the top of the file::